Well, in general, yes, it's a good idea to make tasks in a Job dependent on previous tasks, unless there's a good reason not to.

 3) Notify the client of the result

 These tasks seem to have a natural sequence.
 There's no point in trying to do something with the information until you have actually got the information!
 Likewise, you can't notify the client of the result until you've done the "something" in this case.
+Any tasks that are listed as dependent will display a "blocked" status, until the task it is dependent on has been completed, see below:

 Sometimes, however, there isn't this obvious completion order.
 Client take-on Jobs, say, might have lots of tasks that need to be done... but in any order: